-More than 60 Minecraft biomes can be installed on your server and can be placed in five fundamental categories (Lush, Snowy, Cold, Dry, and Ocean).
+More than 60 Minecraft biomes can be installed on your server and can be placed in five fundamental categories.
 We look at this page below.
 But before we do, let’s see why knowing which biome you are in can be helpful.

 Why Do Biomes Matter?

 In Minecraft, it’s useful to understand Biomes, especially if you’re playing in survival mode.
 For instance, you won’t find many trees if you want to travel across a desert biome and it is difficult to build up sand.
 You have to take some wood with you if you want to construct a shelter in which to stay overnight.